JELD-WEN (NYSE:JELD) Updates FY 2021 Earnings Guidance

-JELD-WEN (NYSE:JELD) issued an update on its FY 2021 earnings guidance on Friday morning.
+JELD-WEN (NYSE:JELD) updated its FY 2021 earnings guidance on Friday.
 The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $4.57 billion-$4.70 billion, compared to the consensus revenue estimate of $4.53 billion.

+JELD has been the subject of several research reports.
+Barclays lifted their price objective on shares of JELD-WEN from $31.00 to $34.00 and gave the company an overweight rating in a research note on Monday.
+Zacks Investment Research raised shares of JELD-WEN from a hold rating to a buy rating and set a $34.00 price target for the company in a report on Wednesday.
+B. Riley upped their target price on shares of JELD-WEN from $25.00 to $31.00 and gave the stock a neutral rating in a report on Wednesday, February 17th.
+Northcoast Research began coverage on shares of JELD-WEN in a report on Tuesday, February 2nd.
+They issued a buy rating and a $33.00 price objective for the company.
+Finally, Wolfe Research initiated coverage on shares of JELD-WEN in a report on Monday, March 22nd.
+They issued an outperform rating and a $33.00 price objective for the company.
+One analyst has rated the stock with a sell rating, three have issued a hold rating and six have issued a buy rating to the stock.
+JELD-WEN currently has a consensus rating of Buy and an average price target of $27.45.

 JELD-WEN Holding, Inc designs, manufactures, and sells doors and windows primarily in North America, Europe, and Australasia.
 The company offers a line of residential interior and exterior door products, including patio doors, and folding or sliding wall systems; non-residential doors; and wood, vinyl, aluminum, and wood composite windows.